zein7/user-documentation/docs/creating_and_editing/data_element_wizard.rst

 This is the first step, to be helpful the wizard will try to help you find content that has already been created in the registry.

-To proceed with creating a Date Element, it is required that you put in an Object Class name, a Property name, and a Value Class name.
+To proceed with creating a Date Element, it is required that you put in an Object Class name, a Property name, and a Value Domain name.
 Keywords are not required, but can be used to help narrow down the search results.

 .. screenshot::
    :server_path: /create/wizard/aristotle_mdr/dataelement